sap-tutorials/sap-build-apps/tutorials/codejam-03-cart-page/codejam-03-cart-page.md

     ![Add New Data Variables](images/1b-data-variable-new.png)

-    With **OrderItems** data variable, selected, in the right pane, the type should already be set to **Collection of data records**.
+    With **OrderItems** data variable selected, in the right pane, the type should already be set to **Collection of data records**.
 Keep this type.

     ![Alt text](images/1d-data-variables-orderitems.png)